From Global Empire to Global Hub

 And on far-flung foreign policy issues that motivate European citizens - whether it be supporting free and fair elections in the DRC, or providing humanitarian assistance and support for the police in Palestine - when the EU is united we are effective.

 None of these global challenges can be achieved by the UK acting alone.
 On these issues, the EU is a vehicle for the expression of UK foreign policy not a threat to it; the more successful the EU, and the greater its collective economic might, the more effective our bilateral links.
 The Prime Minister has talked about hard-headed internationalism.
 On key issues that means being pro Europe and pro reform in Europe – so that it is an outward looking organisation focussed on the new threats to security and prosperity.
 Our position within Europe is not a tactical weakness, but a strategic opportunity.
+Conclusion

 The people in this room represent all the alliances and partnerships that are vital to British foreign policy.